MikhailMamonov/MikhailMamonov/README.md

 in commercial development on fullstack projects on .net platform.
 In  particular .net framework 4.5, ext.js, also mssql and postgresql dbs.

-Recently I decided to change my main stack.
+Recently I wanted to master react and frontend development.
 Right now I'm more focused on getting into Javascrypt/Typescrypt.

 *  I try to do more projects using stack React/Redux-toolkit and also Node.js/Express because it so very interesting for me
 *  I’m currently working on Node/express/postgres/mongo and React/Redux-toolkit, also I try to actively apply Typescrypt in my projects.